earthly/website/blog/_posts/2021-06-22-markdown-lint.md

 ## [alex](https://alexjs.com/)

-`alex` does one thing: catches insensitive, and inconsiderate writing.
-It supports markdown files, and works via command-line and has various IDE integrations.
+`alex` does one thing: catches insensitive and inconsiderate writing.
+It supports markdown files, and works via command-line, and has various IDE integrations.
 The specificity of `alex` is its strength.
-For my rubric I am scoring it under clarity as catching insensitive writing certainly improves clarity.
+For my rubric, I am scoring it under clarity as catching insensitive writing certainly improves clarity.

 ### Coverage